Provide captions for any prerecorded videos with sound.

 - People who find it easier to read and listen to content at the same time, e.g. some people who have cognitive impairments or second language learners.

 - People with temporary hearing impairments e.g. someone who has an ear infection which impacts their hearing.

-- People affected by situational impairments e.g. someone who is watching a training video while commuting but has forgotten their headphones.
+- People affected by situational impairments e.g. someone who is watching a training video without headphones.

 1. Provide captions for an externally hosted video

 If you are embedding a video which is hosted on a hosting site (e.g. YouTube or Vimeo), make sure that the video has captions added.
 Hosting sites normally give you the option to upload a caption file with their video file.
 Some hosting sites will add automatically generated captions e.g. YouTube (as long as the audio quality is good enough and the English is easy to understand).
 If you do use automatically generated captions you must always check and edit them.
 You will always need to add punctuation and correct errors.